 |Boonie Hat||$12||3.5||Surplus Store||Basic sun and rain protection|

-|Swiss Army Knife Classic||$12||0.625||Outfitter||All you really need…|
+|Swiss Army Knife Classic||$17||0.625||Outfitter||All you really need…|

-|Used ski poles with duct tape around handle||$10||16||Thrift store or used sport goods store||Duct tape is for EVERYTHING!
+|Used ski poles with duct tape around the handle||$10||16||Thrift store or used sporting goods store||Duct tape is for EVERYTHING!
 Ski poles help with hiking and tarp set up.|

 |Running Shoes||Free||30||Closet||Assuming most people have a pair for workouts|

-|Compass||$10||1||Outfitter||A basic compass is fine.
+|Compass||$10||1||Outfitter||A basic compass is acceptable.
 Silva 1-2-3 or similar works well.|

 |Sunglasses||Free||1||Probably on the dash of your car right now!|